Solid-state battery: Expanded temperature and voltage operating ranges

 Solid electrolytes enable a broader range of operating temperatures and voltages, which is crucial for high performance applications.
 SSBs can operate at temperatures above 60 °C, where traditional are generally only able to operate from -20 to 60 °C.

 Solid state batteries also support high-voltage cathode chemistries such as lithium nickel manganese oxide, lithium nickel phosphate, and lithium cobalt phosphate.
 This allows voltages to potentially exceed 5 V (vs. a Li/Li^{+} reference electrode) while traditional cathode chemistries in lithium-ion batteries are unable to exceed 4.5V (vs. a Li/Li^{+} reference electrode).

 Faster charging and improved space efficiency

 The solid electrolyte and lithium metal anode combination enables faster ion transfer, which can reduce charging times compared to lithium-ion batteries.
 Furthermore, bipolar stacking of cells can be incorporated, allowing for reduced cell size and more compact battery packs.
 This allows for improved overall energy efficiency and enables design flexibility for various applications.

+Low Self Discharge Rate

+Solid electrolyte stability reduces the rate at which solid-state batteries discharge when being stored.